minio/docs/source/reference/minio-cli/minio-mc/mc-ilm.rst

       :mc-cmd-option:`~mc ilm add storage-class` once the system host datetime passes that calendar date.

       This option has no effect on non-versioned buckets.
+Requires specifying :mc-cmd-option:`~mc ilm add noncurrentversion-transition-storage-class`.

       This option has the same behavior as the
       S3 ``NoncurrentVersionTransition`` action.